brandonbergeron/MusicGenreClassification/README.md

 ## Final Conclusions and Summary

-After devoting time to this project, Machine Learning appears to be a viable tool for music genre classification.
-I was able to improve upon the baseline score by 60 points, and classify music with up to 73% accuracy.
+After devoting time to this project, Machine Learning certainly appears to be a viable tool for successful music genre classification.
+I was able to improve upon the baseline score by over 60 points, and classify music with up to 73% accuracy.
 However as a professional musician myself, I would like to recognize the subjectivity of music genres as a concept and suggest that music genre classification should be pursued in a more fluid manner allowing for more predictions and combinations of classes, rather than an attempt to separate music definitively.